Ertan Irizik: Football career

 Irizik played his youth football with Concordia Basel and in 1982 advanced to their first team, who at that time played in the 1.
 Liga, the third tier of the Swiss football league system.
 He then joined FC Basel, in the NLA, for their 1984–85 season under head coach Ernst-August Künnecke.
 After playing in 12 test games, Irizik played his domestic league debut for his new club in the away game at the Hardturm on 15 August 1984 as Basel were defeated 0–3 by Grasshopper Club.
-Irizik appeared in 22 of the teams 30 league games, all but two in the starting 11.
+Irizik appeared in 22 of the team's 30 league games, all but two in the starting 11.
 The following season Helmut Benthaus returned to Basel and was new head coach.
 Irizik stayed with the club only these two seasons and during this time he played a total of 86 games for Basel scoring 3 goals.
 48 of these games were in the Nationalliga A, 6 in the Swiss Cup and 32 were friendly games.
 All three of these goals were scored during the test games.

 Irizik moved to the Espenmoos and signed for St. Gallen.
 In the summer of 1986, the defender was one of the numerous newly signed players by FCSG and Irizik impressed the FCSG fans right from the beginning.
 The tough defender became a nightmare for most of the opposing strikers.
 He was strong in the forward movements, relentless when defending and soon earned himself the nickname "Eisenfuss" (Iron foot).
 Irizik stayed with the club for seven seasons, but at the end of the 1992–93 Nationalliga A season they suffered relegation.